rktjmp/hotpot.nvim/README.md

 <!-- panvimdoc-include-comment

-- `preprocessor` is a function that accepts the fennel source code as a string, and an table, `{: path : modname : macro?}`.
+- `compiler.preprocessor` is a function that accepts the fennel source code as a string, and an table, `{: path : modname : macro}`.

 -->

 <!-- panvimdoc-ignore-start -->

-- `preprocessor` is a function that accepts the fennel source code as a string, and an table, `{: path : modname : macro?}`.
+- `compiler.preprocessor` is a function that accepts the fennel source code as a string, and an table, `{: path : modname : macro}`.

 <!-- panvimdoc-ignore-end -->